 Save: Blow Outs.
 I’ll be honest that I would love to get a blow out everyday.
 However, unfortunately, my hair is definitely not the type that you can wash once a week and forget about it.
 My preference for tough workouts and thin strands of hair mean that once every third day is the longest I can go without washing my hair – and that’s only if I’m willing to go top knot on day three.
 Because of my proclivity towards washing my locks, I just don’t feel it’s worth it to get blow outs except for the rare special occasion.

-Spend: Waxing (but would prefer to save.)
+Spend: Waxing in general.
 My main focus on finding a place for waxing is to find a studio where I am comfortable and I feel like the risk of injury is low.
 Unfortunately, the only places that have brought me to that level of comfort are usually on the pricey side.
-Truthfully, however, I feel that this slightly uncomfortable situation could include makeshift walls rather than zen music and it would be about the same.
-So hey, if you have any recommendations for studios to check out in Denver, please send them my way!
+But this has definitely been worth the splurge over the years!

 Save: Facials.
-Similar to coloring my hair, I’ve actually never had a facial.
+I LOVE facials, though they are a rarity in my book.
 (Gasp!)
 Although I do expect that to change this year.
-I have not been able to figure out how to properly take care of my skin since moving to Denver, and I’ve been getting everything from dry skin on my chin, to pimples next to my nose.
+I have not been able to figure out how to properly take care of my skin as I age, and I’ve been getting everything from dry skin on my chin, to pimples next to my nose.
 I need some professional help with this one… STAT!